 Each of us are sexual creatures from birth until death but our sexuality can be fluid.
 What feels good for us at age 15 may not be the same as what feels good for us at other points in our lives.
 Our interests, fantasies, attractions, and identities can shift and develop throughout the lifespan and that is ok.
 I think there’s often a pressure to define ourselves into neat little boxes, really early in life.
 I think that is at least part of the reason you’re writing, because you want to Know What All Of This Means and, moreover, know right now.
 But, truthfully, there is no single way to be.
 While we have these broad classifications of sexual orientation, I think that we each define these things for ourselves and find our own little niche.
 Sexuality is not really a black or white issue; there are many shades of gray when it comes to identity.

 But, mostly, I’d offer that there are lots of folks in similar positions, asking the same questions.
 Many of us have grown up with silence or shame surrounding issues of sexuality and sexual orientation, so I think that’s part of the reason that we don’t talk more about this openly.
-However, many folks will have same-sex attractions or enjoy same-sex pornography at some point in their lives.
+However, many folks will have attractions to people of the same gender or enjoy pornography featuring couples who are the same gender at some point in their lives.
 Some people who have those attractions will come to identify as non-straight, and others will not.
 Like I’ve said (and will continue to say to anyone who will listen), your identity is yours to define and yours to experience.
 Offering yourself some compassion and freedom to feel what you’re feeling without judgment, and without forcing yourself into a label, might give you enough wiggle room to sort it out for yourself as you continue to experience your own sexuality and capacity for healthy and happy relationships.